 As we move into fall, we begin thinking about pumpkins.
 This snack activity connects to one of our favorite rhymes, Five Little Pumpkins.
 It is super fun to make and eat!

-Let me walk you through how the five little pumpkins snack was constructed!
+Let me walk you through how the pumpkin snack was constructed!

 Create a fence with pretzel sticks.
 If you children don’t like pretzels, you could use potato sticks, narrow carrots sticks, or slivers of cheese.

 Place five small crackers on the fence to represent “Five Little Pumpkins”.
 We used small cheese filled crackers.
 Plain crackers, carrot circles, or pretzel rings would work, too.